2sic/2sxc-docs/2sxc Docs Generator/basics/app/index.md

    { visibility: visible; }
 </style>

+Everything belonging to the App is stored in these locations

+1. The [App folder](xref:Basics.App.FolderStructure) contains all the green parts in the image above, including templates, C# code, JavaScript files etc.
+1. The database contains all the data of the app
+1. The [ADAM](xref:Basics.Cms.Adam.Index) folder contains the Assets for the App items

 > [!Important]
 > An App doesn't need all of the parts above.
 Apps can be really trivial.
 >